scala/scala-xml/README.md

 scala-xml [<img src="https://api.travis-ci.org/scala/scala-xml.png"/>](https://travis-ci.org/scala/scala-xml)
 =========

 The standard Scala XML library.
+Not actively maintained.

+Would you like to maintain this project?
+(Please open an issue/send an email!)

 As of Scala 2.11, this library is a separate jar that can be omitted from Scala projects that do not use XML.

-We're also looking forward to alternative implementations!
+The compiler was decoupled from this particular implementation using the same approach as for comprehensions (xml syntax is desugared into a set of method calls, which unfortunately is only defined by the implementation).
+Alternative implementations are welcome!

 API documentation is available [here](http://www.scala-lang.org/api/current/scala-xml/).